calebyhan/orbit/CONTRIBUTING.md

 *Last edited: 2025-11-06*

-Thank you for your interest in ORBIT (Omni-modal Regime-aware Blend for Index Timing)!
+Thank you for your interest in ORBIT (Observational Reasoning & Behavior-Integrated Trading)!

 ---